-On notification of Category 2 stranding, the Disaster Risk Management Control Centre will:
+On notification of Category 2 stranding, the DRMC's Disaster Operations Centre (DOC) will:

 - Dispatch a local law enforcement officer to the location - Immediately inform ERMD Biodiversity Management officials (as per Annexure A), who will contact the SPCA and co-ordinate the rescue. - Animal to be removed to an appropriate collection point, where the SPCA will take over. - Log and record the information